lmc-eu/spirit-design-system/packages/web-react/src/components/Toast/README.md

 If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

+## Icons

+This component uses the `Icon` component internally.
+To ensure correct rendering, please refer to the [Icon component documentation][web-react-icon-documentation] for setup instructions.

 [dictionary-alignment]: https://github.com/lmc-eu/spirit-design-system/blob/main/docs/DICTIONARIES.md#alignment
 [dictionary-color]: https://github.com/lmc-eu/spirit-design-system/blob/main/docs/DICTIONARIES.md#color
 [icon-package]: https://github.com/lmc-eu/spirit-design-system/tree/main/packages/icons